 WAYS TO ORDER YOUR PRESCRIPTION

-From the 29th of January 2018 the practice has stopped ALL pharmacies from ordering on patients behalf.
-We request you to order your prescription via the following methods
+Pharmacies are no longer able to order on patients behalf.
+We request you to order your prescription via the following methods:-

 Antibiotics are important medicines to help treat infections that are caused by bacteria.
 Different antibiotics are used to kill different types of bacteria.
 They can be used to treat relatively mild conditions such as acne as well as potentially life-threatening conditions such as pneumonia (a type of lung infection).
 Antibiotics are usually taken by mouth, but can sometimes be given into a vein (intravenous), into a muscle (intramuscular) or applied to the skin (topical).

 At the Clayton Medical Centre we will only prescribe antibiotics if we feel that they will benefit your condition - many conditions will improve without the need for medication.
 The majority of common ailments such as colds, most coughs and sore throats are caused by viruses.
 Antibiotics do not work against infections caused by viruses and generally these will get better on their own.